 Combining policies doesn't always make it cheaper.
 If you've time, get quotes for standalone policies as well, especially if you're a high risk for one type of cover, eg burglary for contents or flooding for buildings.
 If the price variance isn't great, then plump for a combined policy as if a claim falls between the two stools, there's no ‘jurisdiction' argument and less admin.

 Underinsuring your contents can result in claims being seriously underpaid.
 For example, you’re insured for £20,000, but actually have £40,000 of contents, and then £5,000 worth is stolen.
 The insurer could then assess your property and only pay out in proportion to your cover, meaning you'll just get £2,500 back.

 How to assess the value of your contents

 To work out the correct amount, walk from room to room, noting down what everything would cost on a new-for-old basis, including fittings.
 It soon adds up.
-The Association of British Insurers (ABI) has a useful check-up table (pages 12-14) you can download, and insurance broker Hiscox has a calculator.
+There are a number of useful contents calculators available but our favourite ones, which you can access for free, are via Legal & General, Direct Line and the AA.

 Alternatively ‘bedroom-rated' policies mean your sum assured is automatically allocated depending on your location and the number of bedrooms.
 It's convenient, but doesn't guarantee the correct cover.
 There are also a few ‘unlimited sum insured' policies.
 These can be good value for those with contents worth over £50,000, as the price is roughly based on the average £35,000 sum insured (though those with very high contents values won't be allowed cover).